digital-blueprint/toolkit/packages/qr-code-scanner/README.md

 ## Events

 - `'code-detected'`: Outgoing Event which is fired if a QR code is detected.
 The data of the detected QR code is in `event.detail`.
+- `'scan-started`: Fired after the first image is drawn.
+Can be used to scrolling or other layout dependent tasks.

 ## Local development